 Veronica was born into a hardworking, middle-class family in Houston, Texas.
 Her father was a U.S. postal worker, and her mother spent her career working in the Human Resources department of various businesses.
 They raised Veronica and her brother to respect and serve others, regardless of their social and economic status, and to live each day rooted in a strong moral compass.

 Veronica took their teachings to heart.
 While attending college at the University of Texas at Austin, she interned at the Texas Civil Rights Project (TCRP) and experienced how crucial legal advocacy is for everyday Americans.
 Her life-changing experience with TCRP sparked her desire to serve others and influenced her decision to become a lawyer.
 After graduating with a Bachelor’s degree in Communication Studies, she worked in the office of a Texas state senator, addressing the concerns of constituents and resolving important issues.
 She went on to earn her law degree from the University of Texas School of Law and continued working in the state senator’s office.

-While in law school Veronica met the love of her life, her husband Jaime Vasquez.
+While in law school Veronica met the love of her life, her now husband.
 Upon graduating from UT LAW, they moved to New York for one year where Veronica interned for New York Legal Assistance Group’s Total Life Choices.
 Veronica assisted with drafting wills, powers of attorneys and living wills for low-income New Yorkers.
 It was this experience that would lead to a passion for elder law and probate.